John of Austria: The War of Cyprus and Battle of Lepanto

 The Venetians repaired their galley fleet and readied six armed galleasses.
 The pope hired twelve galleys from the Grand Duke of Tuscany.
 The dukes of Savoy and Parma also provided galleys, and Alexander Farnese sailed in one of them.
 When the League was formally signed in May, John was designated commander-in-chief and given instructions by Philip.
 He travelled with the Spanish squadron from Barcelona in July, and the Holy League armada set sail from Messina in mid-September.

 John found the Turkish fleet at Lepanto in the Gulf of Corinth.
 After some debate amongst themselves, The Turks chose to fight.
 They had the larger fleet, nearly 300 vessels to John's 207 galleys and six galleasses.

 On 7 October 1571, the Turkish fleet emerged into the Gulf of Patras and took battle formation.
 Bringing his fleet through the Curzolaris islets, John deployed his armada into a left wing under Venetian command, a right wing under Doria, a center under himself, and a rear guard under the Marquis of Santa Cruz.
 In all four formations were galleys from each of the participating states.
 Two galleasses each were assigned to the wings and center.

-The battle began around noon.
+Before the battle, John then harangued the fleet from a small boat: "fight with faith in His Holy Name, for whether dead or victorious you will enjoy immortality."
+In order to motivate them further, when he came to his galley's forecastle, he danced a Spanish galliard with two other captains to the beat of fifes.